rubyworks/gemdo/blog/2010-07-23-individual-requirement-files.md

       qed-2.3
       rdoc-2.5

-The name of each requires entry is not actually important.
+The name of each requires file is not actually important.
 They exist simple for the benefit of the developer to read.
 The content of the files define the actual requirements.
 Each file being a YAML-formatted hash.
 For example,